arthow4n/imageproxy/README.md

     imageproxy -rcc 'public, max-age=31536000, immutable'

-Or conditionally set the Cache-Control header only when remote URL matches `-rccIf`, and fallback to the header set with `-rccElse` when it doesn't.
+Or conditionally set the Cache-Control header specified in `-rcc` only when remote URL matches `-rccIf`, and fallback to the header set with `-rccElse` when it doesn't.

     imageproxy -rcc 'public, max-age=31536000, immutable' -rccIf '-[a-f0-9]{64}\..*' -rccElse 'public, max-age=86400'